Design Tips to Make Your Home and Workplace More Inspiring and Efficient

 • White/Gray: Clean and fresh, but again in balanced usage

-Pick a color plan that encourages you without being diverting.
-It could be as simple as changing out throw pillows or counting on a colorful chair.
+Pick a color plan that encourages you without being distracting.
+It could be as simple as changing out throw pillows or adding a colorful chair to your home and workplace design.

 7. Get Vertical (Especially in Small Spaces)